muuki88/muuki88.github.io/_posts/2012-09-19-gradient-decent-with-scala.md

 date: 2012-09-19 12:52:36+00:00
 title: Gradient Decent with Scala
 excerpt: How to implement a simple gradient decent in scala
-categories:
+categories: [scala, statistics, machine learning]
-- Allgemein
-- Tutorials
 ---

 Currently I'm watching a [Scala](http://www.scala-lang.org/) and a